One-on-One Coaching on Zoom“Should I Go No-Contact?”

 You are such an amazing person, and you deserve to be loved wholeheartedly, exactly as you are.

-The Evangelical church taught you low self-esteem, perfectionism, and people-pleasing.
-This is the "internal dogma" that is still inside you.
-It's fucking up your life and your relationships.
 It's going to keep fucking things up until you deconstruct it.
-You could deconstruct it by yourself, but it would take a long long time, and I don't want you to have any more dumpster fire relationships while you slowly un-learn this on your own.
-Please get some help.
+You can deconstruct it by yourself, but it may take a long long time.
 I can help with this, and it's my specialty, but if you don't get help from me, please get help from someone.

 Nature’s first green is gold/Her hardest hue to hold —Robert Frost

 If you already have a therapist, that's great, keep going!
 If that therapist is not queer/trans-friendly enough, or doesn't know enough about your religious background, I can try to help you find someone who is a better fit!
 But in the meantime, I can help you get results faster.
-I have helped hundreds of people with this.
-Spend 8 weeks talking with me, deconstructing these hurtful relationship habits (low self-esteem, perfectionism, and people-pleasing) from the comfort of your own home, on Zoom, from anywhere in the world.
+I have so many people answer these questions.
+Spend 8 weeks talking with me, analyzing your dysfunctional family dynamics from the comfort of your own home.
 Believe it or not, we'll have fun!
 Start with a free 30-minute Zoom consultation.
 We can talk about how I work, you can get to know me, and see if we're a good fit to work together.

 I'm funny, irreverent, and very easy to talk to.
 I cuss quite a bit in sessions.
 You can show up organized, or really really messy, I don't care.
 We'll laugh and cry and talk together.
-I'll tell you the ups and downs of my own long life and relationships (I've had dumpster fires too, believe me), and I'll use my decades of experience to help you figure out what YOU want to change in your self and your relationships.
+I'll tell you the ups and downs of my own long life and my family relationships (I've got some wild stories, believe me), and I'll use my decades of experience to help you figure out what YOU want to change in your family relationships.

 White trillium flower near Portland, Oregon